shewenementh/selflearning/README.md

-Script in python for domains probing, idea comes from tomnomnom's httpprobe.
+Script in python for domains testing, idea comes from tomnomnoms fff.
-I wrote it just for selflearn purposes.
+I wrote it just for selfstudying purposes.